pdscomp/arsc_remote/README.md

 javascript-enabled browser---that is, wget doesn't work, even with https action enabled.

+2.
-2. In order to use the krb5 files, add the /bin to your path and point the KRB5_CONFIG variable to krb5.conf .
+    a.
+In order to use the krb5 files, add the /bin to your path and point the KRB5_CONFIG variable to krb5.conf.

+    b.
 The easiest way to get the ossh bundle working is to run install.user as yourself.
 Then, if it's not already there, you should add ~/bin to your PATH.
+Moreover, ~/bin should be placed early in your path, so that you don't end up trying to run /usr/bin/ssh when you mean to run ~/bin/ssh.

+    c.
 To implement all this, I just added the following to my .bash_profile:

-    PATH=$HOME/bin/krb5/bin:$PATH:$HOME/bin; export PATH
+    PATH=$HOME/bin/krb5/bin:$HOME/bin:$PATH; export PATH
     KRB5_CONFIG=$HOME/bin/krb5/krb5.conf; export KRB5_CONFIG

 3. To actually use this stuff: